joshbalfour/node-cognitive-services/README.md

 ##### Description

-Get user recommendations of a build of type "Recommendation" marked as active build.<br>
+Get user recommendations of a build of type "Recommendation" marked as active build.
-The API will return a list of predicted items according to the usage history of the user.<br>
+The API will return a list of predicted items according to the usage history of the user.
-Note:  There is no user recommendation for an <i>FBT</i> build.
-If the active build is <i>FBT</i>, this method will return an error.
+Note:  There is no user recommendation for an FBT build.
+If the active build is FBT, this method will return an error.

-<p><b>Note</b></p>
+Note
-<p>The EnableU2I build parameter needs to be set to true in order to train the model so that it can support user recommendations.</p>
+The EnableU2I build parameter needs to be set to true in order to train the model so that it can support user recommendations.

 ##### Parameters